Our Day Out: Plot

 When the coach finally reaches the Castle, the students race around exploring the grounds, cliffs and beach.
 Soon it's time to leave but one of the best-behaved students, Carol, is missing.
-A search ensues and Mr. Briggs finally finds Carol, who is depressed because she doesn't want to return to the bad conditions at her home.
-She wants a better life and wishes she lived in a nicer area, like that which surrounds the Castle.
+A search ensues and Mr. Briggs finally finds Carol, who is depressed because she doesn't want to return to her troubled family home.
+She wants a better life and wishes she lived in a nicer area, like the area which surrounds the Castle.
 She becomes so upset that she threatens to jump off the cliff.
-Mr. Briggs, who up till this point has acted like a harsh disciplinarian, policing the students' bad behaviour and expressing doubts that they should even be allowed to have an outing, shows a more understanding side as he convinces Carol not to jump and to rejoin the rest of the group.
+Mr. Briggs, who up till this point has acted as a strict disciplinarian, policing the students' bad behaviour and expressing doubts that they should even be allowed to have an outing, shows a more understanding side as he convinces Carol not to jump and to rejoin the rest of the group.

 At the suggestion of Mr Briggs, the coach makes one more stop at a fairground where the students have some more fun before returning home.
 Mr. Briggs joins the students on some of the rides, wears a funny hat and joins in with the sing-song on the journey home, all of which is photographed by Mrs. Kay.
 She comments on how she never knew he had a softer side and that he certainly wouldn't be able to get away from the fact now she had evidence.
 Not wanting to undermine his strict image, Mr. Briggs offers to develop the photos, as he is a keen amateur photographer.
 Once he returns to his car, he unravels the undeveloped film, exposing and ruining the photos of him clowning around with the students.

-Along the way, two young teachers, Susan and Colin, who are helping Mrs. Kay supervise, must also deal with the fact that Reilly has a crush on Susan, while two older girl-students have a crush on Colin.
+Along the way, two young teachers, Susan and Colin, who are helping Mrs. Kay supervise, must also deal with the fact that Reilly has a crush on Susan, while two older girls in the group have a crush on Colin.
 Susan and Colin solve their problem by subtly suggesting that Digga and Reilly turn their attentions to the two girls.